erinbedri/Simple-Calculator---JS/README.md

-# Simple-Calculator---JS
+# Simple Calculator
-This is a simple calculator performing common math operations like addition, deletion, subtraction, multiplication, and division.
+This is a simple calculator developed using JS, HTML and CSS.
+It can performs common math operations like addition, deletion, subtraction, multiplication, and division.